This is time where the caregiver can share their knowledge and experience of the natural world with their little ones in a relevant way.

 So often I hear that a community would like a playground but they don’t want it to “look like a playground”.
 They want it to “blend with the environment” or “disappear in the landscape” or “look like art or sculptural”.
 The playground at Playa Vista in Los Angeles depicts this exactly.

 “Every Earth Day is a reflection of where we are as a culture,” says independent documentary filmmaker Robert Stone in Leslie Kaufman’s New York Times article.
-As Earth Day turns 40, it still stands as a subtle reminder to reminisce about green living and ways to create a better future for ourselves and our children.
-While the corporate world… Read more »
+As Earth Day turns 40,… Read more »

 …this way of thinking is natural for a child!
 In the “terrible two’s” stage children learn that they don’t have to do anything; they can say no!
 This stage is well known for being an important part of a child’s development of his or her autonomy.
 The same natural attitude goes for work and play: children can play for hours in the sand, digging, piling, toy trucking sand from here to there; baking cookies next to their aunt; and they take delight in sweeping the floor just like Dad.
 They have chosen the task and it’s easy for them to focus on the task at hand and even enjoy it!